Powerlearnproject/se-day1-assignment-simpleskm/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a systematic application that design, develop, test, and maintain software system.

 Identify and describe at least three key milestones in the evolution of software engineering.